 1. Start on Pinterest

-The best place to start is a Pinterest board.
+The best place to start collecting inspiration for your design boards is a Pinterest board.
 Need more help on Pinterest?
 Read this guide on how to use Pinterest to discover your home decor style.
+It is an amazing visual tool and you can create a free account if you don’t already have one!

-The more you pin, the more you will figure out how to create a mood board for the style of your room.
+The more you pin, the more you will figure out how to create a mood board for your room design.
+You’ll be able to see a clear direction for the specific style and overall feel of your room.

 2. Search for products